 What Is Website Cloud Hosting

-With this resource available now, is why most people will pay the little extra for the peace of mind of knowing that it will be extremely hard to have down time due to unexpected server outages.
+With this resource available now, it is why most people will pay a little extra for the peace of mind of knowing that it will be extremely hard to have downtime due to unexpected server outages.

 Cloud server hosting gives you the ability to expand your hosting package unlimitedly when needed when you get more traffic to your site.